 Get an introduction to facilitation and workshops

-Lynda.com, which is now part of LinkedIn Learning, is an online course platform offering courses on a pretty wide array of themes (for instance, UX courses!).
+Lynda.com, which is now part of LinkedIn Learning, is an online course platform offering courses on a pretty wide array of themes (for instance, UX design courses!).
 Though they’re not for free, you can get a free month pass.
 Why not make the most of it?!

 Price: first month free, subscription starting at $25 after the trial period